-Teleconferencing software cannot be recorded if the meeting will involve disclosure of: (a) program participants' PII, (b) confidential information, or (c) contribution data.
+Meetings that involve or contain disclosure of: (a) program participants' PII, (b) confidential information, or (c) contribution data, cannot be recorded.
 If Contractor needs to record a meeting, such as project kick-off, status update, etc., Contractor must use the teleconferencing software's native recording functionality and obtain USAC's approval prior to any recording.
 If approved, Contractor must indicate the meeting will be recorded in the meeting invite and verbally mention in the meeting, as well as provide the recording to the appropriate USAC point of contact, within one week in compliance with USAC's Audio and Video Meeting Recording Policy.